dirigeants/klasa/guides/Getting Started/UnderstandingSettingGateway.md

 And now, you're using rethinkdb's provider to store the data from SettingGateway.

 What happens when I use an engine that does not exist as a provider?
-Simply, SettingGateway will throw an error, it is enough user-friendly and readable, if that happens, make sure you wrote the provider's name correctly.
+Simple, SettingGateway will throw an error.
+Should this happen, make sure you typed the provider's name correctly.

 ## Add new 'keys' to the guild configuration's schema.